 Ever heard of a doula?
 Surprisingly, lots of people haven’t.

 Originating from Greece, the word ‘doula’ (pronounced ‘doo-la’) refers to a woman who is trained to help you prepare for labour and get the birth experience you want.
 Although not medically trained, a good doula knows the ins and outs of pregnancy and birth and can support you emotionally, physically and spiritually during pregnancy, labour and birth.
-She can help you formulate a birth plan, advocate for your wishes with your obstetric team, and encourage you during labour to achieve your birthing goals.
+She can help you formulate a birth plan, advocate for your wishes with your obstetric team, and encourage you during labour to help you achieve your birthing goals.

 Think you might be interested in using a doula for your birth?
 Here are 7 things to know: